MagnoLira/Kotlin_Sources/README.md

-# Java Projects
+# Kotlin Sources

-A repository containing Java and Kotlin projects, study materials, and experiments.
+A repository containing Kotlin study materials, and experiments.
 This space includes applications and reference resources focused on backend development and integration with frameworks like Spring.

 ---